brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 Windows
 ~~~~~~~~

-- Install CMake>=3.16 you can install it from PYPI via pip
+- Install CMake>=3.16 you can install it from PYPI via pip or from `CMake website <https://cmake.org/>`_
 - Install Visual Studio 2019(preferred) or Visual Studio 2017.
-Other versions may work but not tested.
+Other versions may work but not tested
 - In VS installer make sure you selected "Visual C++ ATL support"
 - Build it as a standard CMake project, you don't need to set any options